TheLandfill/cpp_cli/README.md

 - Every non-trivial program has to parse command line arguments, which leaves programmers often writing their own parsers for each individual project even though they are often writing the same inefficient, rigid, and unnecessarily complex algorithms.
 - In my opinion, current CLI parsers either do far too little, such as GetOpt, or far too much, such as CLI11.
 Programs should do one thing and do it well.
 This library takes the data in the command line and puts it into your variables.
 - I wanted to contribute to the open source community and familiarize myself with GitHub.
+- A little bit of [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here), to be honest.
+I still think what I have written is easier to use and much more robust than other libraries, but they likely think the same thing about this library.

 ## Getting Started

-As it currently stands, the header file will work on all systems, but the test program will have to be compiled using Windows.
+As it currently stands, the header file will work on all systems, but the test program will have to be compiled using a project on Windows.

 ### Prerequisites
 The library requires nothing but c++11.
 The test program already has symlinks to the required library and header file.